We are passionate about Southern Africa, and know everything there is to know about all of the destinations we suggest.

 4. The capital of Zanzibar is called Zanzibar City and its most historic feature is the ancient Stone Town.

-5. Due to its proximity to Equator, Zanzibar is warm throughout the year and has equal day and nights (12-hours each) like most of the East African Countries.
+5. Due to its proximity to Equator, it is warm throughout the year and has equal day and nights (12-hours each) like most of the East African Countries.

-7. Some ancient potteries have been discovered in Zanzibar showing that it was a major trading route for the ancient Assyrians.
+7. Some ancient potteries have been discovered showing that it was a major trading route for the ancient Assyrians.

 8. Amazingly, the shortest war ever recorded by man is the Anglo-Zanzibar War where the British bombarded the Beit al Hukum Palace and after 38 minutes, a ceasefire was called.